Lab Notebook

-A series of six interactive lessons that use the particle model of matter to explain why ice floats, why bridges have gaps, how thermometers work, and how forces change everything.
+A series of ten interactive lessons that use the particle model of matter to explain why ice floats, why bridges have gaps, how thermometers work, and how forces change everything.
 Built for curious kids in grades 5–8.
 Best read in order — each lesson builds on the one before.

 1